Using the drummer track in Garageband is really quite simple.

 In order to figure out the appropriate tempo at which you’re playing, you have to do it through trial and error.

 The instrument that you’re playing, tap along with your foot to find out how fast it is, and then set the tempo to that BPM using the control center of the Top-Center of the DAW.
+Another great tool for music production concepts like BPM and tempo is PianoForAll (from their website), which is an excellent way to become acquainted with the connection between melody, timing, and rhythm.

 You can also adjust the volume of each part of the drum-kit as you see fit, including turning off one part of the kit entirely.
 You can see the dials I’m talking about in the image 8 paragraphs down.